 Adult supervision and a rider training rule are required by the legislation to ensure the safety of children.
 When it comes to registration and titling, each state has its own set of rules.

 Because of the high hurdles, the procedure is more expensive and parts are harder to come by.
 Even if your documentation is in place and your bike complies with all safety standards, the DMV may refuse to approve it.
-Owing to the procedure can be bureaucratic and time-consuming, you should only start it if you are sure and dedicated to getting the bike street legal.
+Owing to the procedure being bureaucratic and time-consuming, you should only start it if you are sure and dedicated to getting the bike street legal.